MontiCore/monticore/README.md

-Please note that in both cases (extension and overwriting existing nonterminals), we do not touch nor copy/paste the predefined grammars, but achieve a out-of-the-box reuse.
+Please note that in both cases (extension and overwriting existing nonterminals), we do not touch nor copy/paste the predefined grammars, but achieve an out-of-the-box reuse.
 Out-of-the-box reuse also includes reuse of predefined typechecks, code generation, etc.
 They only need to be extended to the added variants.